10 Tips For the Best Garlic Crop Ever

 You want your garlic to concentrate on growing a larger bulb, not the scapes (and eventually a flower).
 But don't toss the scapes.
 You can slice them thinly and use them as you would scallions.

+Bonus Tip!
 Pull a Test Bulb

-Once the leaves turn yellow, it's time to check to see if your garlic is done.
+Once the leaves start to turn yellow, it's time to check to see if your garlic is done.
 Pull a test bulb.
 If its not as large as you want, wait a week and try again.

 And remember, there's more information about planting garlic here.
+And here's a great guide to Planting Garlic in Maine.